 2. Picking the Wrong Goal: Explanation vs. Prediction

-There is a fundamental tradeoff in machine learning models: either prioritize explaining the world to people, or predicting outcomes.
+There is a fundamental tradeoff in machine learning models.
+You can either prioritize explaining the world to people, or predict outcomes.
 The type of goal you choose will deeply impact the implementation process.

-If the business goal of a machine learning project is to provide real-world insight, or if there are strict regulatory requirements related to how decisions are made, then it is more important that your model provides a strong explanation of what it is doing than generating highly accurate predictions.
+If the business goal of a machine learning project is to provide real-world insight, or if there are strict regulatory requirements related to how decisions are made, then your model must a strong explanation of what it is doing.
+In these cases, explanation is more important than making highly accurate predictions.
 Consequently, this means data transformations — and your choices of model — must be kept simple.

-If your goal is to provide the best predictions, a different set of tools are available.
-For example, sophisticated transformations can be performed on the data being fed into the model in order to emphasize important differences over unimportant ones.
-You can also use complex models such as neural networks, which operate more as “black boxes.”.
+If your goal is to provide the best predictions, you’ll need to use a different set of tools.
+For example, you can perform sophisticated transformations on the data you feed into the model in order to emphasize important differences over unimportant ones.
+You can also use complex models such as neural networks, which operate like “black boxes.”

-It is vital that a choice be made early on as to whether explanation or prediction is the goal of a particular project.
+It is vital that you make a choice early on as to whether explanation or prediction is the goal of a particular project.
 A misunderstood goal can force your team to start a project over from scratch.
 It’s worth noting that ongoing research is being conducted on ways to get better explanations out of a predictive model, and get better predictions out of explanatory models.

 3. Confusing Correlation for Causation

 Correlation is not causation.
-It is vital to keep this fundamental mantra from Statistics 101 in mind when applying the outputs from machine learning.
+It is vital to keep this fundamental mantra from Statistics 101 in mind when you apply the outputs from machine learning.
 Machine learning finds correlations in data, but not direct causal relationships.

-When making a strategic business decision based on the explanations derived from machine learning, it is vital to conduct an experiment to establish causation.
-In the above example, you should establish causation by giving a fraction of your customers a different experience (say a more prominent link to the FAQ page), to see how it affects their purchase behavior.
-In this case, the power of machine learning is finding hidden and unexpected correlations in the mountains of data you have available — and to inspire experiments, which lead to new and better understanding.
+When making a strategic business decision based on the explanations derived from machine learning, conduct an experiment to establish causation.
+In the above example, you could give a fraction of your customers a different experience (say a more prominent link to the FAQ page) to see how it affects their purchasing behavior.
+In this case, the power of machine learning reveals hidden and unexpected correlations in the mountains of data you have available.
+It also inspires experiments, which lead to new and better understanding.

 4. Optimization Without Exploration

-When deploying the output of machine learning, it is important to build in the ability to continually validate and improve the model.
+When you deploy the output of machine learning, it is important to build in the ability to continually validate and improve the model.
 Without that, your machine learning project won’t adapt to real-world changes, which effectively leads to “blind deployment.”

-When building a model that automatically decides upon an action, such as a product recommendation engine, it is important to understand the value of not simply using the “best” model for your entire audience.
-Some portion of the audience should be shown a different set of recommended products so that you can explore other ways of recommending products.
+When you build a model that automatically decides upon an action, such as a product recommendation engine, it is important to understand the value of not simply using the “best” model for your entire audience.
+Some portion of the audience should be shown a different set of recommended products so that you can explore other recommendation methods.
 Without such a process, even the best model will eventually start making the wrong decisions.
 That’s because it will have stopped learning.

-For models that provide explanations, enough variation should be retained in the data to continually validate those explanations – and to generate new insights.
+For models that provide explanations, retain enough variation in the data to continually validate those explanations and generate new insights.
 For example, if a prior machine learning project has found that there is an optimal way to market to your audience, a portion of the marketing budget should be set aside to try new strategies in order to ensure that the current strategy is still effective.

-If you only optimize machine learning results, it can stop the learning process and lead to failure.
+If you only optimize machine learning results, it can stop the learning process and lead to failure down the line.